Southern Company Co-Chairs Diversity-Focused Cleantech Energy Innovation Fund - ExBulletin

 About Energy Impact Partners

 Energy Impact Partners LP (EIP) is a global investment firm leading the transition to a sustainable future.
 EIP connects entrepreneurs with the world’s most forward-thinking energy and industrial companies to drive innovation.
-With over $3 billion in assets under management, EIP invests in venture, growth, credit and infrastructure globally with offices in New York, Atlanta, San Francisco, Washington DC, Palm Beach, London, Cologne and Oslo.
+With more than $3 billion in assets under management, EIP invests in venture, growth, credit and infrastructure globally with over 80 specialists in offices in New York, Atlanta, San Francisco, Washington DC, Palm Beach, London and Cologne.
+I have a family team. and Oslo.
 For more information on EIP, please visit www.energyimpactpartners.com.

 Sauce Southern Company